Nios Study Material

 How India is doing?

-An average Indian’s sodium consumption is more than double the physiological need and dramatically exceeds the World Health Organization’s (WHO) recommended daily intake of <5 g of salt for adults.
+- Excessive Sodium Consumption: The average sodium intake among Indians surpasses double the physiological requirement and significantly exceeds the World Health Organization’s (WHO) recommended daily salt intake of <5 g for adults.

-The WHO devised a sodium score, ranging from 1 (least implementation) to 4 (highest implementation), for each member state based on factors such as the extent of implementation of sodium reduction and other related measures.
+- Sodium Score: WHO has developed a sodium score system, ranging from 1 (lowest implementation) to 4 (highest implementation), to evaluate each member state’s efforts in reducing sodium intake and implementing related measures.

 What are some statistics related to salt consumption across the world and in India?

-An average Indian’s sodium consumption is more than double the physiological need.
-It exceeds the WHO recommended daily intake of less than 5 g of salt for adults.
+- Sodium Consumption in India: The average sodium intake among Indians is more than double the physiological requirement, exceeding the WHO’s recommended daily limit of 5 g of salt for adults.

-The WHO devised a sodium score.
-It ranges from 1 (least implementation) to 4 (highest implementation), for each member state.
-It is based on factors such as the extent of implementation of sodium reduction and other related measures.
+- Sodium Score: The WHO introduced a sodium score ranging from 1 (lowest implementation) to 4 (highest implementation) for each member state.
+This score takes into account factors like the extent of sodium reduction measures and related actions.

-India has enacted voluntary measures to decrease sodium in food supply and promote healthier food choices.
-India’s score of 2 signifies the presence of at least one voluntary policy.
+- India’s Efforts: India has implemented voluntary measures to reduce sodium in the food supply and promote healthier food choices.
+The country’s score of 2 signifies the presence of at least one voluntary policy in this regard.

 Read also:- Nuclear Suppliers Group